jfmally/playwright-commonjs-setup-project/README.md

-# Evinced Playwright JS SDK Example — CommonJS with project test auth
+# Playwright JS SDK example — CommonJS with setup project auth

-Illustrates SDK usage with CommonJS modules and SDK authorization in a preliminary test project.
+This example illustrates Evinced Playwright JS SDK usage in a CommonJS module context with authorization in a setup test project.

 ## Authorization